Best Tirzepatide Without Membership Fee: 7 Options Compared

 From $279/mo — Video Consults + Labs Included

-Yucca Health — Lowest Published Entry Price for Tirzepatide
+Yucca Health — Lowest Published Entry Price on a Multi-Month Plan

 The Verdict